lalarsen02/Senior-Thesis/README.md

 This repository contains the code for my Senior Thesis.
 I used a combination of Convolutional Neural Networks (CNNs) and a 2-layer Hierarchical Encoder-Decoder Transformer to transcribe any drum part automatically.

-The Architecture for this Transformer is adapted from **"Automatic Piano Transcription with Hierarchical Frequency-Time Transformer"** presented in ISMIR2023 ([arXiv 2307.04305](https://arxiv.org/abs/2307.04305)).
+The architecture for this Transformer is adapted from **"Automatic Piano Transcription with Hierarchical Frequency-Time Transformer"** presented in ISMIR2023 ([arXiv 2307.04305](https://arxiv.org/abs/2307.04305)).

 Github: https://github.com/sony/hFT-Transformer

 ## Abstract